NervanaSystems/he-transformer/examples/README.md

 python $HE_TRANSFORMER/examples/ax.py --backend=CPU
 ```

-To run on the CKKS backend,
+To run on the HE backend,
 ```bash
 python $HE_TRANSFORMER/examples/ax.py --backend=HE_SEAL
 ```

 By default, the default encryption parameters will be used.
-To specify a non-default set of parameters, use the `encryption_parameters` flag, for example
+To specify a non-default set of parameters, use the `encryption_parameters` flag.
+For example:
 ```bash
 python $HE_TRANSFORMER/examples/ax.py --backend=HE_SEAL --encryption_parameters=$HE_TRANSFORMER/configs/he_seal_ckks_config_N11_L1.json
  ```

 #  Client-server model
-In practice, the public key and secret key will not be stored in the same location.
-Instead, a client will provide the backend with encrypted data.
+In a proper deployment setting, the public key and secret key will not be stored in the same location.
+Instead, a client will store the secret key, and provide the backend with encrypted data.

-The client uses python bindings.
-See the `python` folder for instructions to build he-transformer with python bindings.
+The client-server model uses python bindings.
+See the [README.md](https://github.com/NervanaSystems/he-transformer/tree/master/README.md) for instructions to build he-transformer with python bindings.

 For a simple demonstration of a server-client approach, run
 ```bash